YipengHu/label-reg/README.md

 dir_fixed_label = ~/git/label-reg-demo/data/train/us_labels
 ```

-* They should have the same number of subjects, number of image volume files.
+* They should have the same number of image volume files (patients/subjects).
 The code currently assigns corresponding subjects by re-ordered file names.
 So it is easier to just rename them so that four files from the same patient/subject have the same file name;
 * Each image file contains a 3D image of the same shape;
 * Each label file contains a 4D volume with 4th dimension contains different landmarks delineated from the associated image volume.
 The segmented-foreground and background are represented by 0s and 1s, respectively;
-* The number of landmarks can be variable (and large) across subjects/patients, but has to be the same between _moving label_ and _fixed label_ from the same subject/patient, i.e. corresponding landmark pairs;
+* The number of landmarks can be variable (and large) across patients/subjects, but has to be the same between _moving label_ and _fixed label_ from the same patient/subject, i.e. corresponding landmark pairs;
-* The image and each landmark (one 3D volume in the 4D label) should have the same shape, while the image and landmark do not need to have the same shape;
+* The image and each of its landmark (one 3D volume in the 4D label) should have the same shape, while the moving and fixed data do not need to have the same shape;
 * If inference or test is needed, also specify those folder names in Inference [config_demo.ini][config_file].

 One can customise a config file to specify other parameters mentioned in the tutorial.
 Use the same [config_demo.ini][config_file] file as a template.
 Both [training.py][training_file] and [inference.py][inference_file] can take a command line argument for the customised config file path, for example: